Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition, we liked their text explanations.
 Reviewing the answers you missed (as well as the answers you get right) is the most critical component of learning with practice work, and Princeton’s explanations are top notch.

-In short, we don’t think you can really go wrong with the prep books of either company for your AP exam prep, but at the end of the day, we give the nod to Princeton Review in the AP category.
+In short, we don’t think you can really go wrong with the review guides of either company for your AP exam prep, but at the end of the day, we give the nod to Princeton Review in the AP category.

 Their content reviews are a close second to Barron’s, but their practice tests, problem explanations and bonus online resources (like extra exams and drills) win the day.